JoeyBernhardt/Nutrient_analysis/models_plots.md

 #### Exploring the range of variability in nutrient content among fish taxa

-First things, first, let's write out our models.
+First, I'll write out our models.
 The question I'm asking here is: Does calcium content of fish tissues vary with the body size of the fish?
 I.e. are smaller fish (such as sardines) better sources of calcium than large fish (such as tuna)?
 So, I'll fit a model of calcium content as a function of body size.

 Here is a function that will allow me to run a lm for any set of variables: